Beyond String Matching: Semantic Evaluation of PDF Table Extraction: Discussion

 \section{Discussion}

-\paragraph{LLM scores vs.\ TEDS.} The TEDS scores in Table~\ref{tab:results} reinforce the metric limitations discussed in Section~\ref{sec:metrics_limitations}.
-When parsers that frequently fail to detect tables entirely are excluded, TEDS clusters within 22\% of its scale (0.66--0.88), painting a misleading picture of comparable quality.
+\paragraph{LLM scores vs.\ TEDS.} The TEDS scores in Table~\ref{tab:results} illustrate the metric limitations discussed in Section~\ref{sec:metrics_limitations} and quantified in Section~\ref{sec:correlation}.
+When parsers that frequently fail to detect tables entirely are excluded, TEDS clusters within 22\% of its scale (0.66--0.88), compressing visibly different parsers into a narrow band.
 LLM-based scores, by contrast, span 38\% (5.75--9.55), far better reflecting the substantial quality differences visible upon manual inspection.

-\paragraph{Parser performance patterns.} Overall scores range from 2.10 to 9.55, revealing that parser choice can largely determine whether extracted tables are usable or nearly unusable.
-The top-performing systems are the Gemini~3 models, which are general-purpose multimodal models rather than dedicated OCR tools, suggesting that broad visual-linguistic capabilities transfer well to table extraction.
-However, targeted design can rival much larger models: the specialized LightOnOCR-2-1B achieves 9.08 with only 1B~parameters, and dots.ocr (8.73) and MonkeyOCR-3B (8.39) also run on a single consumer GPU, narrowing the gap between proprietary API services and self-hosted pipelines for applications with data privacy constraints or limited API budgets.
-At the other end of the spectrum, rule-based tools (PyMuPDF4LLM, GROBID) require no GPU but lag substantially behind all learning-based approaches.
-Beyond overall ranking, the complexity breakdown in Table~\ref{tab:results} reveals that table complexity affects parsers unevenly: while most show declining scores from simple to complex tables, the magnitude varies widely, from negligible drops (Gemini~3 Flash actually scores higher on complex tables) to severe degradation (GLM-4.5V: $-$2.19, Qwen3-VL: $-$1.56, Mathpix: $-$1.55), indicating that handling multi-dimensional cell merging remains a key differentiator.
-Even the top-scoring Gemini~3 models exhibit errors upon manual inspection, including misaligned spanning cells, subtly altered values, and incorrect header-cell associations, confirming that accurate table extraction from PDFs remains an unsolved problem.
+\paragraph{Parser performance patterns.} Overall scores range from 2.10 to 9.55, so parser choice can largely determine whether extracted tables are usable.
+The top-performing systems are the Gemini~3 models, general-purpose multimodal models rather than dedicated OCR tools, suggesting that broad visual-linguistic capabilities transfer well to table extraction.
+Targeted design can still rival much larger models: LightOnOCR-2-1B reaches 9.08 with only 1B~parameters, and dots.ocr (8.73) and MonkeyOCR-3B (8.39) also run on a single consumer GPU, offering competitive self-hosted alternatives to API services.
+Rule-based tools (PyMuPDF4LLM, GROBID) require no GPU but lag substantially behind all learning-based approaches.
+The complexity breakdown reveals uneven sensitivity to table complexity: drops from simple to complex range from negligible (Gemini~3 Flash even scores higher) to severe (GLM-4.5V: $-$2.19, Qwen3-VL: $-$1.56, Mathpix: $-$1.55), indicating that handling multi-dimensional cell merging remains a key differentiator.
+Even the top-scoring Gemini~3 models exhibit errors upon manual inspection (misaligned spanning cells, altered values, incorrect header-cell associations), confirming that accurate table extraction from PDFs remains unsolved.

 \paragraph{Score distributions.} The per-parser histograms in Figure~\ref{fig:score_distributions} expose failure patterns that mean scores obscure.
 Top parsers (Gemini~3, LightOnOCR) concentrate $>$70\% of tables at score~10, while Claude Sonnet~4.6 and olmOCR show strongly bimodal distributions: they frequently omit tables entirely (score~0) but extract them near-perfectly when they do.
 Mid-tier parsers such as GPT-5~mini and Gemini~2.5~Flash produce broad distributions centered around scores 5--8, indicating pervasive partial errors rather than clean successes or outright failures.
 Depending on the application, a missed table may be preferable to a corrupted one, making bimodal parsers with high-quality successes more useful than those with uniformly mediocre output.